 As my car sped from the border parking lot to the city, my initial impression of Lahore was that it carried the same frenetic pace and chaos that you see in many Indian cities but you do see a greater proportion of people in traditional attire as opposed to western clothing.
 I was quite impressed with the road network.
 There were plenty of highways criss-crossing the city which made traffic jams quite rare except perhaps in the older part of town.

-When I was researching about Pakistan, no other place captured my imagination as much as the sight of the Badshahi Mosque.
+When I was researching about Pakistan, no other place captured my imagination as much as the sight of the Badshahi Mosque (daily, 8AM to 8PM).
 The religious structure dates back from the Mughal era in the 1600’s and was completed after only two years.
 The mosque has a slightly similar look to the Jama Masjid in Delhi except that the former is much bigger and has an almost completely red exterior save for the domes.
 If you came for a similar objective, I would recommend coming here at the start of your trip as the Badshahi Mosque deserves at least 2 visits – one in the day and one at sunset.

 The prayer hall of the Badshahi Mosque is just as majestic, with frescoes and carved marble lining the ceiling and walls.
 I was approached by a number of locals for “wefies.” – People in Pakistan generally aren’t accustomed to seeing tourists and I saw the same kind of curiosity among locals that I witnessed when I visited Iran a couple of years back.

 Just across the mosque is the Lahore Fort (daily, 8:30AM to 5PM), a UNESCO World Heritage Site.
 It is a sprawling complex filled with plenty of pavilions, palaces, gardens and gates and is worthy of a few hours of exploration.
 Due to its UNESCO designation, Lahore Fort should theoretically be one of the most touristy places in Pakistan.
 However, at the time of my visit, there was no other foreigner there though the place is popular among locals seeking open spaces in densely populated Lahore.

-I wasn’t initially sure whether I had enough time but I managed to sneak out to the suburb of Shahdara to see the Tomb of Jahangir and Asif Khan.
+I wasn’t initially sure whether I had enough time but I managed to sneak out to the suburb of Shahdara to see the Tomb of Jahangir and Asif Khan (daily, 9AM to 7PM).
 The marbled carvings and embellishments are worth the 30 minute drive from the city center.
 As with Islamic custom, the cenotaph of the Emperor is above ground.
 It’s also a sight to behold, having been embellished with inlay.

 For all its grand monuments, my favorite spot in Lahore has got to be the Shahi Guzargah or the Royal Trail located inside the Walled City.
 During medieval times, the trail actually led all the way to Delhi.
 Today, it is a bustling bazaar with recently restored heritage buildings and a picturesque Wazir Khan Mosque as its centerpiece.

 For a country that is overwhelmingly Muslim, it perhaps comes as a surprise that Pakistan is home to plenty of ancient Buddhist ruins.
-Places such as Taxila and Moenjodaro predate the likes of Angkor Wat or Bagan by more than a thousand years and the area’s proximity to Central Asia had given rise to plenty of archeological findings.
+Places such as Taxila and Mohenjo Daro predate the likes of Angkor Wat or Bagan by more than a thousand years and the area’s proximity to Central Asia has given rise to plenty of archeological findings.
 Many of the artifacts have been destroyed over the centuries as Islam forbids the worshiping of statues.
 Today, the best place to see these cultural treasures is at the Lahore Museum (daily except Friday, 9AM to 5PM).
 I am normally not into museums but seeing so many Buddhist artifacts in a place you totally don’t expect is truly something to behold.

 During my visit to Lahore, I made sure not to miss the Wagah border closing ceremony, a daily affair held at around 4pm Lahore time / 4:30pm Amritsar time.
 It is a highly colorful ceremony which symbolizes the intense rivalry between the two countries.